 Numerous short-term or payday loan websites operate on the Internet.
 A customer generally types in their personal information, including their Social Security and bank account numbers, and the loan may be deposited into their bank account within hours.
 Although the quick cash promised by these loans may sound attractive, consumers should make sure that they know what costs they are agreeing to pay signing up for such loans.
 They should also make sure the lender is licensed with the State of Minnesota.
 Minnesota law caps the amount of fees that can be charged on payday loans.
 If a payday loan is less than $350, Minnesota rates are capped on a sliding scale as follows:

-For loans between $350 and $1,000, payday lenders cannot charge more than 33% annual interest plus a $25 fee.
+For loans between $350 and $1,000, payday lenders cannot charge more than 33 percent annual interest plus a $25 fee.
 Minnesotans should not obtain payday loans that do not meet these fee caps.

 Payday lenders must be licensed with the State of Minnesota.
 Minnesota’s payday loan statute provides certain protections to Minnesota consumers.
 All payday lenders, including Internet payday lenders that make loans to Minnesota residents, must comply with its provisions, including its licensure provisions and rate caps.